 The Colorado General Assembly passed significant pension reform through Senate Bill (SB) 18-200: Concerning Modifications To the Public Employees' Retirement Association Hybrid Defined Benefit Plan Necessary to Eliminate with a High Probability the Unfunded Liability of the Plan Within the Next Thirty Years.
 The bill was signed into law by Governor Hickenlooper on June 4, 2018.
-SB 18-200 makes changes to certain benefit provisions.
-Some, but not all, of these changes were in effect as of June 30, 2020.
+SB 18-200 made changes to certain benefit provisions.
+Most of these changes were in effect as of June 30, 2021.